Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

 ```
 This renders a bulleted list of tasks or a “no tasks” message if the array is empty.
 Try setting `taskList = []` in `app.js` to test the empty case.
 ### Template Inheritance
-Most websites share a consistent layout—a header, footer, and navigation bar across all pages.
+Most websites share a consistent layout a header, footer, and navigation bar across all pages.
 Copying this code into every template is inefficient and hard to maintain.
 EJS’s `<%- include() %>` lets us create a base layout and reuse it across templates.
 Create a base layout file:
 **`views/partials/_layout.ejs`:**
 ```